Amphibians

 Ectothermy (Cold-Blooded)

-Like reptiles, amphibians are ectothermic, meaning their body temperature is regulated by the external environment.
+Like reptiles, amphibians are ectothermic, meaning the external environment regulates their body temperature.
 They cannot generate internal heat and must rely on external sources for warmth.

 Legs (in Adults)